An excursion into Dialectica and Differentiation: Introduction

-In \cite{godel_dial} G\"odel defined a transformation $A\mapsto A_D$, known as ``Dialectica'', from intuitioninstic arithmetic's (say, HA) formulas to System T one.
-The transformed formula $A_D$ contains two additional kinds of free variables, playing the role of witnesses ($w$) and counters ($c$) for $A$, so $A_D=A_D\{w,c\}$.
-The theorem is that provability in the source system yields provability in the target, thus obtaining a relative consistency result with respect to the finitistic methods of T, see e.g.\ \cite{Dialectica_by_Avigad_Feferman}: if $\vdash_{\mathrm{HA}} A$ then there are terms $M\in T$ such that $\vdash_{\mathrm{T}} A_D\{M,c\}$ (where $c$ is free).
-Dialectica has been later broadly applied in the field of proof-mining \cite{proofminingbook}.
-Much more recently, on an orthogonal direction, by taking a proof/program-theoretical point of view, i.e.\ looking at Dialectica as a transformation of proofs (and not just a transformation of formulas preserving provability), \cite{Pedrot14,pedrot_thesis} showed that it is also a genuine program transformation.
-If we restrict to the simply typed $\lambda$-calculus ($\stlc$ for short), then one can define a variant, let us call it $\Pdial$, of System T and see Dialectica as a transformation $\wdial{(\_)}$, mutually defined with transformations $\cdial{(\_)}{x}$ (for each variable $x$), of (even untyped) programs from $\stlc$ to $\Pdial$.
-Even if this correspondence involves a definitely logically poor source system (and so not suited for, say, proof mining), $\stlc$ contains the arrow type, which is the most delicate case in G\"odel's Dialectica, and it is definitely interesting from a programming point of view, since it represents high-order computation.
-The target $\Pdial$ has simple types with products, plus a monadic type constructor $\mathcal M[\_]$ (similar to the Diller-Nahm variant of Dialectica \cite{Diller_Nahm_Dialectica}), together with two functions $W$ (witness) and $C$ (counter) from simple types to $\Pdial$-types.
-The relative consistency theorem of G\"odel becomes then a soundness theorem for such transformations: if $x:A\vdash_{\stlc} M:B$ then $x:W(A)\vdash_{\Pdial} \wdial M: W(B)$ and $x:W(A)\vdash_{\Pdial} \cdial M x:C(B)\to \mathcal M[C(A)]$ This has several interesting consequences, e.g.\ understanding Dialectica as a sort of delimited continuation mechanism.
-But the one of interest for this paper is that it allowed, in \cite{KerjeanPedrot24}, to notice that the types of $\wdial M$ and $\cdial M x$ perfectly match the ones of a function and its reverse differential at a point $x$.
-This is not just a coincidence, as they show that Dialectica is indeed a differentiable program transformation: given $M$ a simply typed $\lambda$-term, $\wdial M$ computes the differential of $M$, implementing a reverse differentiation algorithm (i.e.\ by computing the chain rule as the reverse differential), and this is precisely where the $\cdial{(\_)}{x}$ appears.
-The authors show this in several ways, most notably by defining the logical relations at \cite[Def.\ 4.8]{KerjeanPedrot24} between the Dialectica translated programs in $\Pdial$ and the \emph{differential} simply typed $\lambda$-calculus, the latter being the syntactical way of handling differentiation in $\lambda$-calculus.
+The above considerations have several interesting consequences, e.g.\ understanding Dialectica as a delimited continuation mechanism.
+But the one of interest for this paper is that it allowed to notice, in \cite{KerjeanPedrot24}, that the types of $\wdial M$ and $\cdial M x$ perfectly match the ones of a function and its reverse differential at a point $x$.
+This is not a coincidence, as it is shown that Dialectica is indeed a differentiable program transformation: given $M$ a simply typed $\lambda$-term, $\wdial M$ computes the differential of $M$, implementing a reverse differentiation algorithm (i.e.\ by computing the chain rule as a reverse differential -- this is precisely where the $\cdial{(\_)}{x}$ appears).
+The authors show this in several ways, most notably by defining the logical relation $\sim$ (and an auxiliary one, $\bowtie$) in \cite[Def.\ 4.8]{KerjeanPedrot24} between the Dialectica transformed programs in $\Pdial$ and the already mentioned $\stdlc$, which is the syntactic way of handling (forward) differentiation in $\lambda$-calculus.
+The main theorem $\sim$-relates then the image of the transformation of a ordinary $\lambda$-term with a certain $\stdlc$-term, which the trained differential $\lambda$-calculist understands as encoding the reverse differentiation of the first.